hansenlab/mNSF/tutorial/mnsf-tutorial.md

-import pickle  # For serializing and de-serializing Python object structures from scanpy import pp  # For preprocessing single-cell data from os import path  # For pathname manipulations
+import pickle  # For serializing and de-serializing Python object structures from scanpy import pp  # For preprocessing single-cell data from os import path  # For pathname manipulations from mNSF import MoranI # For calculating spatial dependeicy of each factor within each sample, using Moran's I
 ```

 These libraries provide essential functionality for data manipulation, numerical computations, and machine learning operations used in mNSF.
 Make sure all these dependencies are installed and up-to-date to avoid any issues when running mNSF.